whackengine/sdk/todo/tree/statements.md

   * [ ] If no value is specified
     * [ ] If `E` is not `void` or `*`
       * [ ] Report a verify error

-## Switch type statement

-* [ ] Reuse scope from block for the parenthesized binding in cases.
-* [ ] Handle any name conflict for the parenthesized binding in cases.

 ## Try statement